English

 While the International Longshoremen’s Association has been compelled by rank-and-file anger to promise to strike if a deal is not in place by the end of Monday, ILA President Harold Daggett has also pledged to keep ILA workers handling military cargo during a strike, including shipments bound for Israel and Ukraine, where US-backed wars are on the brink of major escalations.

 The ILA’s Military Consultant, Gen. (Ret.)
-Tim McHale confirmed that the American government is “very happy and satisfied with the ILA.”
+Tim McHale, confirmed that the American government is “very happy and satisfied with the ILA.”

-However, the sentiments of rank-and-file workers are far removed from the the patriotic warmongering of the ILA bureaucracy.
+However, the sentiments of rank-and-file workers are far removed from the patriotic warmongering of the ILA bureaucracy.
 Patrick responded to Daggett’s pledge, “I don’t know what I think about that, but obviously weapons aren’t essential goods. … I haven’t had the time to really spend to figure out what is what [in regards to funding Ukraine war], but initially I thought we shouldn’t pay for that and pay for the situation here [in the US].
 I’m sure there’s all kinds of political side-deals going on…”

 On the Israeli genocide, Patrick declared: “I definitely don’t agree with that.
 Netanyahu is out of his mind.
 I hear a lot of Israelis are unhappy with him because he’s a maniac and extra right wing.”